Hungary PM faces renewed fire in feud with oligarch

 Asked how the government was reacting to the row, a government source, who did not want to be identified, said: “Nobody is working on that here.
 It is absolutely irrelevant.”

 Simicska has no formal ties to Orban or his party, but people who know him say his influence was behind the scenes.
-A state secretary in the prime minister’s office, and the head of the tax authority, are former executives with Simicska-owned firms.
+A state secretary in the prime minister’s office, and the head of the tax authority, are ex-executives with Simicska-owned firms.